pointblue/s2lcitsci/README.md

 # Soundscapes to Landscapes
 ### Citizen Science Methods Paper

 This repository contains the raw code referenced in the manuscript titled, "The Soundscapes to Landscapes Project: Development of a Bioacoustics-based Bird Diversity Monitoring Workflow that Involves Citizen Scientists."
-It also contains the code used to generate graphics for the manuscript.
+It also contains the code and data used to generate graphics for the manuscript.

 ## soundscapeIndicesOrdination.R